mathursanidhya/premium-lounge-capacity-model/README.md

 ## Strategic Implication

+### Capacity as a Portfolio and Retention Lever

+Lounge capacity should be integrated into portfolio governance rather than treated as an isolated facilities decision.
+As premium penetration increases, congestion exposure becomes directly linked to customer experience consistency.

+Denied-entry events introduce variability into a benefit that underpins premium acquisition and retention economics.
+When access reliability deteriorates, the expected lifetime value assumptions embedded in growth strategy are weakened.

+As premium penetration increases, crowding shifts from an operational issue to a customer retention risk.
+Capacity planning should therefore be aligned with growth targets and evaluated proactively within product strategy cycles.

+### Recommendation

+Under the +6% growth scenario, a 130-seat configuration produces structural instability during peak months.
+To maintain overflow probability below 20% and preserve a consistent premium experience, planning toward a ~145-seat footprint is recommended.
+This adjustment is not driven by average demand expansion alone, but by the interaction between portfolio growth, peak-hour concentration, and dwell dynamics.

-Premium growth interacts with peak concentration and dwell time in a nonlinear manner once utilization approaches capacity.
+The key takeaway is that premium growth interacts with peak concentration and dwell time in a nonlinear way once utilization approaches capacity.
+At that point, small demand increases require disproportionately larger seating expansion to maintain access reliability.
+Aligning portfolio growth with peak-capacity thresholds will prevent reactive capital deployment and protect retention economics.

-Waiting for visible crowding results in reactive capital deployment.
-Proactive expansion aligned with peak overflow probability protects premium experience consistency and portfolio retention economics.

-Capacity should be governed as a portfolio-level strategic lever — not merely as a facilities constraint.

 ---